Find out how much you can afford today

 35/45 rule explained

-This works in a similar way but says your mortgage payment limit should be 35% of your gross monthly income or 45% of your net monthly income.
+This rule works in a similar way but says your mortgage payment limit should be 35% of your gross monthly income or 45% of your net monthly income.

 What percentage of income do people spend on a mortgage vs rent?